top of page

 The Red Dirt music genre, generally speaking is closely associated with Still-water, Oklahoma where Bob Childers owned a home in the 70's that many musicians gravitated to, and made incredible music.
 In that mix of musicians, we find Tom Skinner, who is regarded as the Father of Red Dirt music.
 Though, Steve Ripley of The Tractors fame coined the term, it was Tom Skinner who breathed life into the music with every performance.
 Not really a road warrior or studio rat, Tom's music was intensely personal, raw, and honest-embodied the spirit of Red Dirt which is authenticity, and heartfelt expression.
 This is what Garth Brooks had to say about Tom:

 Of course, since I am a super fan of #RedDirt, #CountryMusic, and #Americana-that's where my focus will be for this humble blog post.
 There are several artists I did not know are from Oklahoma, like Gospel Soprano Sandi Patty.
-Hey ya' ll, she doesn't sing country music, but let me tell you, when I was growing up Sandi Patty was the def-facto Gospel Music Queen-what a powerful voice!
+Hey ya' ll, she doesn't sing country music, but let me tell you, Sandi Patty, for awhile was the def-facto Gospel Music Queen-what a powerful voice!
 Any way, with that being said, let's take a look at some of the Okie Taste Makers that have graced us with their enormous talent throughout the years.

 Can a conversation be had about Oklahoma music without talking about Leon Russel?